potatoeggy/eifueo/docs/sch3uz.md

     - Metal + non-metal = ionic bond
     - Non-metal + non-metal = covalent bond

+!!! reminder
+    When drawing a Lewis **dot diagram**, covalent bonds must be represented as two adjacent dots.
+When drawing a Lewis **structure**, covalent bonds must be represented as lines connecting the atoms.

+    If the process stage is required:

+    - Electrons destined to be shared must be encircled.
+    - Electrons to be transferred must have arrows pointing to their destination.
+    - x'es are used to represent additional electrons that have an unknown source.

 ### Percentage ionic character

 Bonding is a spectrum.
 The percentage ionic character of a chemical bond shows roughly the amount of time valence electrons spend near an atom or ion in a bond.
 The difference between two elements' electronegativity (ΔEN) indicates how covalent and how ionic the bond **behaves**.